California approves roadmap for carbon neutrality by 2045

 Officials hope a move away from gas-powered cars and trucks reduces greenhouse gas emissions while limiting the public health impact of chemicals these vehicles release.

-In a July letter to the air board, Newsom requested that the agency approve aggressive cuts to emissions from planes, a move that would accompany other reductions in the transportation sector as the state transitions to all zero-emission vehicle sales by 2035.
+In a July letter to the air board, Newsom requested that the agency approve aggressive cuts to emissions from planes.
+This would accompany other reductions in the transportation sector as the state transitions to all zero-emission vehicle sales by 2035.

 CARBON CAPTURE

-Note: This story has been updated to correct the plan’s target for aviation fuel demand from electric or hydrogen sources.
-It is 20%, not 10%.